 2. The castle was not always in the centre of Rothesay

-Rothesay Castle was initially built upon a mound approximately a 100 metres from the sea and whether that mound was man-made or natural is an other part of its history that remains unknown.
+Rothesay Castle was initially built upon a mound approximately 100 metres from the sea and whether that mound was man-made or natural is another part of its history that remains unknown.
 It sat raised, projecting dominance at the head of Rothesay Bay, as a symbol of powerful governance before harbour and promenade works over the last 2 centuries have forced the castle inland as a quaint artefact.

 Even today, it’s hard to imagine how impressive the large stone fortress would have looked to any incomers of times gone-by but today, I’d argue that it’s just as impressive as its charming, rugged-self.
 Even in the centre of town, with its multitude of stories that spanned more centuries than is easily fathomable, it carries mysteries that will forever be etched on its injured walls.

 3. The Kings of Norway, not once, but TWICE seized the castle